-Here are just a few of the many steps Marysville Schools takes to ensure a safe place for kids:
+Here are just a few of the many steps Marysville Schools takes to ensure a safe place for our students:

 - Collaboration with the City of Marysville regarding full-time SROs (Student Resource Officers)

-- Patroling school property by Marysville PD and the Union County Sherrif's Department
+- Patrolling school property by Marysville PD and the Union County Sheriff's Department

 - Regularly scheduled safety drills for fire, tornados, and other safety issues